Seville Cathedral opening hours, tickets and Giralda visitor guide

 Why the Giralda changes the visit

 Many monument pages treat towers like add-ons.
 That is not really the right way to think about the Giralda.
-In the Seville Cathedral search cluster, the Giralda is part of the core appeal.
+In practice, the Giralda is part of the core appeal.
 It changes the way people imagine the visit, the amount of time they need, the type of ticket they buy and the way they mentally position the monument inside the wider city.

 One reason the search stays strong

-This is one reason the cathedral cluster performs so well in English.
+This is one reason the cathedral topic remains so strong in English.
 It is not only about entering a major church.
 It is about combining interior scale, urban symbolism and a vertical experience that helps people read Seville from above.
-That combination is powerful both for real travellers and for search behaviour.
+That combination is powerful for real travellers because it makes the monument feel broader than a single indoor visit.

 Architecture, scale and monument experience